rubocop/rubocop/manual/cops_style.md

 check for the variable whose method is being called to safe navigation (`&.`).
 If there is a method chain, all of the methods in the chain need to be checked for safety, and all of the methods will need to be changed to use safe navigation.
+We have limited the cop to not register an offense for method chains that exceed 2 methods.

 Configuration option: ConvertCodeThatCanStartToReturnNil
 The default for this is `false`.
 When configured to `true`, this will